ortizmauricio/flutter_instagram_clone/README.md

 - [ ] Change their bio

 ## Getting Started
-The entire applicatio is on `lib/main.dart`
+The entire application is on `lib/main.dart`

 Refer to `https://flutter.dev/docs/get-started/install` to deploy the application to a mobile phone or to use an emulator